AxisCommunications/acap-native-sdk-examples/axevent/send_event/README.md

 - **Dockerfile** - Docker file with the specified Axis toolchain and API container to build the example "send_event".
 - **README.md** - Step by step instructions on how to run the example.

-### Limitations

-- The example is done for the armv7hf architecture, but it is possible to update to aarch64 architecture.

 ### How to run the code

 Below is the step by step instructions on how to execute the program.
 So basically starting with the generation of the .eap files to running it on a device: